Guglielmo Stella

 Stella was knighted into the Order of the Crown of Italy.
 He also became Consigliere Comunale to the council of Venice.
-In his official positions, he vigorously opposed the projects involving large demolitions that planned for Venice, by comparing the theories used in the renewal of Naples.
-His proposal, which was accepted by many directors and the Board.
+In his official positions, he vigorously opposed the projects involving large demolitions that were planned for Venice, by comparing the theories used in the renewal of Naples.
+His proposal was accepted by many directors and the Board.
 In 1894, he became director of the Institute of Arts in Venice.
 For nearly twenty years, he taught figure and industrial decorative composition.